 To evaluate whether a response is jailbroken, the judge model should be based on its harmfulness and its relevance to the harmful question.
 In \sys, we implement a two-level judge module to distinguish genuine successful jailbreaks.

-The first judge model is a fine-tuned RoBERTa model using manually labeled datasets.
-Follow \cite{yu2023gptfuzzer}, the fine-tuning was conducted with a batch size of 16, a learning rate of 1e-5, and a maximum sequence length of 512, using the Adam optimizer with a linear decay schedule and a 10\% warm-up ratio.
-However, this model could only identify responses containing illegal information without considering whether the response addressed the harmful query.
-This led to inconsistencies between the response and the query.
+The first judge model is a fine-tuned RoBERTa model using manually labeled datasets. {Following \cite{yu2023gptfuzzer}}, the fine-tuning was conducted with a batch size of 16, a learning rate of 1e-5, and a maximum sequence length of 512, using the Adam optimizer with a linear decay schedule and a 10\% warm-up ratio. {This model is used to identify responses containing illegal information without considering whether the response addressed the harmful query.}

-To address this, we further used GPT-3.5 turbo for an additional round of judgment.
-This additional check improved the credibility of the jailbreak assessment and ensured the response content aligned with the query.
 The system prompt for this second judge model is provided in the highlighted box (appendix).
 This prompt guided GPT-3.5 turbo in assessing the jailbreak status and ensuring the response matched the query.
 We instructed the LLM to output a score from 1 to 10, with 10 indicating a fully jailbroken response.
 Upon analyzing responses corresponding to different scores, we observed that once the score reaches 4, the responses contain malicious and misleading content.
-However, when the score is below 7, even though most of the generated content is malicious, its relevance to the harmful questions is sometimes weak, as shown in Table~\ref{tab:12} (appendix).
+However, when the score is below 7, even though most of the generated content is malicious, its relevance to the harmful questions is sometimes weak.
 Once the score reaches 8, most responses not only successfully generate jailbreak results but also closely match the harmful questions.
 Therefore, in our experiments, we set the default jailbreak score threshold to 8 for the ChatGPT-based judge model.